Inal Law Office > Istanbul, Turkey > Firm Profile

 Inal Law Office has been carrying out long-term and trustworthy relations with its clients, and is also providing services to its clients while investing out of Turkey with the assistance of its worldwide network and its market knowledge.

 The firm is known for its fast, friendly and punctual service and functions as a bridge between Turkish and international laws.

 Areas of practice

-Super yachts: includes new building, sale/purchase, yacht finance, repair and refit, leasing and free zone advice, including litigation.
+Super yachts: new building, sale/purchase, yacht finance, repair and refit, leasing and free zone advice, including litigation.

-Real estate and construction: includes construction agreements, design and architecture services agreements, public and private tenders, leasing and construction disputes.
+Real estate and construction: construction agreements, design and architecture services agreements, public and private tenders, leasing and construction disputes.

 |Corporate, Commercial and M&A||Seyma Inalfirstname.lastname@example.org|

 |Project finance/projects||Seyma Inalfirstname.lastname@example.org|